FAQ | Lingo | Price-Based Selections

 Mid-Priced: Audiophile headphones under $350

 Spend a bit more, and you’re right in the sweet spot where audiophile headphones start to really shine.
+Listen Professional headphones were designed by the audio experts at Focal to deliver open, expressive sound in a closed-back design — a sonic profile appreciated by studio engineers and audiophiles alike!
 Delivering excellent sound through their 45mm drivers with incredibly light voice coils, Audio-Technica ATH-MSR7 SonicPro headphones also bring a nice touch of stylistic flair.
 If you do some mixing on the side, consider Avantone’s MP1 Mixphones.
 These unique closed-back headphones offers neutral, flat response in both stereo and mono, plus a “mix” mode that boosts the mids, helping you hear the most critical parts of a mix.
 Entirely unique, Orange’s O Edition headphones showcase some breathtaking custom appointments and back up the bling with a neutral, accurate response.

 Shure SRH1840 Professional Open Back Headphones